 - Flexible with toppings – add what you love, skip what you don’t!

-- And because these spicy salmon tacos don’t require any fancy ingredients, I can make them anytime!
+- Made with what I have on hand – because these salmon tacos don’t require any fancy ingredients, I can make them anytime!

-The ingredients for salmon fish tacos are pretty simple, and what you can typically expect from a taco:
+I always have the simple ingredients for salmon fish tacos in my kitchen, and they’re what you can typically expect from a taco:

 - Spices: chili powder, cumin, onion powder, garlic powder, cayenne pepper, salt

-I like to serve these salmon fish tacos with my cilantro lime coleslaw, which you’ll need a few other items:
+I like to serve these salmon fish tacos with my Cilantro Lime Coleslaw, and you’ll need a few additional ingredients to make that:

 - Olive oil